itwizz26/LetsChatV1.0/README.md

 To Install
 ----------
 Run the queries in the LetsChat.sql file to create the database structure.
+Change the database credentials in /app/models/Chat.php to match your own login, i.e. the 4 DB constants - HOST, DBASE, USER and PASS.
 Save the files on your web server under the directory /letschat and open http://localhost/letschat/public/ in your browser to start commenting.